 There are pros and cons to every type of material.
 Natural materials such as bamboo and wood can feel warm and comfortable to hold.
 Stainless steel is durable, easy to sanitize, and easier to match to your flatware.
 Plastic-type materials such as melamine, acrylic, and fiberglass are low-maintenance and long-lasting.
 Then, there are materials like ceramic and lacquered woods, which are beautiful but slippery.

-What material your chopsticks are made of is subject to personal preference, but we advise that you stay away from uncoated bamboo or wood (to avoid splinters); plastic, which can melt; and painted chopsticks, which can have harmful elements in the paint that you risk ingesting if it chips off.
+What material your chopsticks are made of is subject to personal preference, but we advise that you stay away from uncoated bamboo or wood (to avoid splinters); plastic, which can melt; and painted chopsticks, which can chip off.

 The appropriate length of chopsticks depends on the style and your own hand’s dimensions.
 The rule of thumb here is to measure the space between the tip of your thumb and pointer finger, then multiply that by 1.5.
 However, if you want more control, go for shorter ones.
 For cooking or serving, get oversized pairs: they provide safety from heat and steam.
 Just bear in mind that for eating, chopsticks longer than 10 inches may feel clunky, and anything less than 8.5 inches is typically too small for most adults.